Amazon (company): Corporate culture

-During his tenure, Jeff Bezos had become renowned for his annual shareholder letters, which have gained similar notability to those of Warren Buffett.
-These annual letters gave an "invaluable window" into the famously "secretive" company, and revealed Bezos's perspectives and strategic focus.
-A common theme of these letters is Bezos's desire to instill customer-centricity (in his words, "customer obsession") at all levels of Amazon, notably by making all senior executives field customer support queries for a short time at Amazon call centers.
-He also read many emails addressed by customers to his public email address.
-One of Bezos's most well-known internal memos was his mandate for "all teams" to "expose their data and functionality" through service interfaces "designed from the ground up to be externalizable".
-This process, commonly known as a service-oriented architecture (SOA), resulted in mandatory dogfooding of services that would later be commercialized as part of AWS.
+Jeff Bezos became renowned for his annual shareholder letters.
+These letters expressed Bezos's perspectives and strategic focus.
+A common theme was his desire to instill customer-centricity (in his words, "customer obsession") at all levels of Amazon, notably by making all senior executives field customer support queries for a time at Amazon call centers.
+He read many emails addressed by customers to his public email address.
+One of Bezos's most well-known internal memos was his mandate for all teams to "expose their data and functionality" through service interfaces "designed from the ground up to be externalizable".
+This process, commonly known as a service-oriented architecture (SOA), resulted in mandatory dogfooding of services that later became commercialized via AWS.

+Amazon used internal recognition programs such as the Just Do It Award to encourage employee initiative.

+Meeting culture

+Amazon's meeting culture is document-driven.
+It is designed to encourage deep thinking, shared context, and efficient decision-making, avoiding polished presentations and large gatherings.
+Practices: